-Having illustrated our methodology in the context of life domains, we now discuss in more detail its two main limitations mentioned in the introduction, and our approaches to dealing with them.
+Having illustrated our survey methodology in the context of life domains, we now discuss two limitations, and our approaches to dealing with them.

-First, since our data are respondents' reported introspections regarding the response they have just given to an SWB question, our analysis may miss influences on SWB responses that respondents are unaware of or are unwilling to truthfully report.
+First, our data are respondents' reported introspections regarding the response they have just given to an SWB question.
+One potential concern is that respondents are rationalizing rather than introspecting accurately.
+The consistency between the weights we estimate for life domains with those from related past results obtained with different methodologies (in IV.A above) provides some reassurance that the introspections are informative about the considerations underlying the SWB response.
+Nonetheless, reported introspection may miss influences on SWB responses that respondents are unaware of or are unwilling to truthfully report.
 We highlight, however, that using SWB data in the first place relies on the assumption that people can introspect accurately and do report truthfully about their internal state.
 Indeed, the considerations that led to one's SWB response-which are what we aim to measure with our introspective questions-are arguably more cognitively accessible than the overall evaluation of one's situation on a 0-10 scale required for generating the SWB response.
-Furthermore, we validate our introspective methodology in two ways, both illustrated above: (a) we conduct falsification tests to verify attentiveness and understanding (as in IV.B above, and throughout the paper), and (b) we cross-check results against related past results obtained with different methodologies (in IV.A above).
+Finally, to verify attentiveness and understanding, we conduct various falsification tests (as in IV.B above, and throughout the paper).